'These are preventable tragedies': New bill would require carbon monoxide detectors in public housing

 Harris visited Columbia, South Carolina, for the first time as a presidential contender in late January, a little over a week after two of the city’s public housing residents died of carbon monoxide poisoning and over 400 people lost their homes because of dangerous living conditions at the Allen Benedict Court complex.

-Rep. Joe Cunningham, D-S.C., and Rep. Jesús “Chuy” García, D-Ill., are bringing forward the same legislation requiring CO detectors in the House.
+In the House, Rep. Joe Cunningham, D-S.C., and Rep. Jesús “Chuy” García, D-Ill., are bringing forward the same legislation requiring CO detectors.

 “This bill helps deliver that peace of mind among our most vulnerable by ensuring federally assisted housing have carbon monoxide detectors,” Cunningham said in a statement.